 Bicyclists are required to yield to pedestrians, and motorists are required to yield to bicyclists.
 It’s important for everyone to follow this etiquette so as not to disrupt someone’s right of way.

 Heads up, phones down

-Headphones can distract you from the road — whether you’re driving a vehicle or riding a bicycle.
-Make sure not to listen to music while riding your bike, unless you’ve got a speaker.
+Phones can distract you from the road—whether you’re driving a vehicle or riding a bicycle.

 Don't try to jump the light